zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

      `protocol://host:port/servicename`

+    NOTE: You should not end `baseUrl` with a trailing `/`.
+This will cause a malformed URL if you begin any of the above administrative endpoints with a `/`.
+It is expected each administrative endpoint begins with a `/` and `baseUrl` does not end with one.
+Warnings will be logged if this recommendation is not followed.

 *  **serviceIpAddress** (Optional)

     Specifies the service IP address and can be provided by a system administrator in the externalized service configuration.